Why Is Ronda Worth the Drive From Sabinillas?

 If you have an extra 30-45 minutes, stop at the village of Gaucín on the way (about halfway).
 This white village perches on a mountain peak with a ruined Moorish castle, panoramic views stretching towards Africa, and several excellent small restaurants.
 It's photogenic and worth at least a 20-minute stroll and a coffee stop.

-What to See in Ronda
+What Are the Best Things to See in Ronda?

 Puente Nuevo — The Famous Bridge